- BS in Nursing from an accredited institution

 - Three letters of recommendation

-- One letter of recommendation must be from the applicant’s current employer.
+- One letter of recommendation must be from the applicant’s current immediate manager.

 - Additional letters can be from the following sources, attesting to the applicant’s capacity and potential for master’s study:

 - The director or a faculty member from the most recent academic program attended (if applicant has been a nursing student in the last five years).